thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/ontrack/documentation/front-end-migration/coffee-script-migration/ilo-alignment-modal.md

 [ ] high user friendliness

 [ ] Check with the output data, the rating value should be displayed as a number - student task submission

+### What we have done so far

+The component has been reviewed and markdown document has been created.